bec-archer/SR80-Manuals/user-manual.md

 The button in the top right changes based on what you've filled in:

-- **"Create Work Order"** — appears when all required fields are filled in (customer, equipment type, at least one reason for service).
+- **"Create Work Order"** — appears when all required fields are filled in.
+Which fields are required depends on your admin settings (see [Required Fields](#required-fields)), but by default it's customer and equipment type.
+If photos, description, or other fields are set to required, those must be filled in too.
 This creates the work order with a job number and makes it visible to the back shop.
 - **"Save as Draft"** — appears when required fields are still missing.
 This saves your progress so you can come back to it later.
 Drafts appear at the top of your Job Board with an orange badge but are NOT visible to the Tech Station.

 **Tapping Back mid-form:** If you tap the **Back** button before finishing the form, ShopTracker saves your progress as a draft — including any photos you've already taken — and returns you to the Job Board.
 If you opened the form and didn't fill in anything at all, it just closes without creating a draft.